-Site 14 Site 11 Site 10 Site 9 Site Ref.
-Land at Little Halvasso Land south of Antron Hill Land south of Antron Hill at Coronation Cottages Land east of Summerheath Road Site Address Cornwall Council owned land in Mabe parish identified by neighbourhood planning group Cornwall Council owned land in Mabe parish identified by neighbourhood planning group Cornwall Council owned land in Mabe parish identified by neighbourhood planning group Cornwall Council owned land in owned land in Mabe parish identified by neighbourhood planning group Site Source Approx. 0.1 ha (AECOM estimate) Approx. 0.1 ha (AECOM estimate) Approx. 0.1 ha (AECOM estimate) Approx. 0.1 ha (AECOM estimate) Indicative Site Size (ha) Greenfield Greenfield Greenfield Greenfield Site Type The site is part of a farm and is located outside and not connected to the existing built up area.
+S318 Site 14 14 Site Site 10 Site Ref.
+Nanturrian Farm, Antron Hill, Mabe Land at Little Halvasso Land south of Antron Hill Land south of Antron Hill at Coronation Cottages Site Address Cornwall SHLAA 2016 Cornwall Council owned land in Mabe parish identified by neighbourhoo d planning group Cornwall Council owned land in Mabe parish identified by neighbourhoo d planning group Cornwall Council owned land in Mabe parish identified by neighbourhoo d planning group d planning group Site Source 2 Approx. 0.1 ha (AECOM estimate) Approx. 0.1 ha (AECOM estimate) Approx. 0.1 ha (AECOM estimate) Indicative Site Size (ha) Greenfield Greenfield Greenfield Greenfield Site Type N N/A N/A N/A Indicative Site Capacity AECOM Review of Cornwall Council SHLAA sites: Development of the site would encroach into open countryside resulting in increased coalescence with Penryn.
+In line with Local Plan Policy 3 (Role and function of places) proposals should consider the significance or importance that large gaps can make to the setting of settlements and ensure that this would not The site is part of a farm and is located outside and not connected to the existing built up area.
 The site is in the ownership of Cornwall Council.
 The site is located in open countryside and not in close proximity to Mabe Burnthouse or services and facilities.
 Access is restricted through a private single carriage agricultural lane.
 The site is grade 3 best and most versatile agricultural land.
-As the site is within open countryside, development of the The site is a small vacant and overgrown greenfield plot adjacent to the built-up area of Mabe Burnthouse, however is partly isolated and removed from the built-up area of south of Antron Hill.
+As the site is within open countryside, development of the site would conflict with Local Plan Policy 7: Housing in the countryside.
+On this basis, the site is not suitable for development and allocation consideration in the Neighbourhood Plan.
+The site is a small vacant and overgrown greenfield plot adjacent to the built-up area of Mabe Burnthouse, however is partly isolated and removed from the built-up area of south of Antron Hill.
 The site is in the ownership of Cornwall Council.
 The site does not have existing vehicular access and is not connected to the village by footpath, however there is potential to create access onto Antron Hill.
 The site is in reasonable proximity to local services and facilities.
 Due to the removed location of the site, and in line with Policy 3 and 7 of the Local Plan, the site is not suitable for development.
 The site is not currently suitable for community uses as is removed from built-up area of Antron Hill and not easily accessed due to lack of footpath.
 The site is currently in use as informal allotments/gardens in front of the concavely bow-fronted Coronation Cottages, which look onto the site.
-The site is in the ownership of Comwall Council.
+The site is in the ownership of Cornwall Council.
 The site is part served by footpath along Anton Hill with potential to extend the footpath along the site.
 The site is part of the setting of Coronation Cottages when viewed from Antron Hill and Cunningham Park.
-The site is potentially suitable for a more formalised community use such as a community garden, subject to availability.
-The site is an area of green space on 'Summerheath' adjacent to the residential area of Cunningham Park.
-The site is in the ownership of Cornwall Council.
-The site is a small landscaped area of well-established trees as part of the housing estate There is potentially an opportunity for up to 5 homes fronting Cunningham Park on this site under Policy 9 'Rural Exceptions Sites'; however, the established nature of the landscaping, the topography of the site and the tree cover are significant constraints to development.
+The site is potentially suitable for a more formalised community use such as a community garden, subject to availability. nature of the landscaping, the topography of the site and the tree cover are significant constraints to development.
 Neighbourhood Plan Site Assessment summary Suitable for Suitable for community- community- led housing uses Suitable for community uses